rlahoda/web_template/readme.md

 This is my own attempt at creating a template for my web development.
 So far I'm just working with HTML and CSS and just getting started a little with JS.
 I'm doing my CSS in SASS and my HTML in HAML so I've got those files in place.
 I'm assuming that when I set up the project in my preprocessor I'll tell it where to put the styles.css and index.haml files so as of right now I don't have any of those config files in place.

+Here's the overall structure of this template:

+root/
+readme.md
+css/
+haml/
+  |
+  `--index.haml           # Index file for site
+js/
+scss/
+  |
+  |--modules/             # Common modules
+  |   |--_all.scss        # Include to get all modules
+  |   |--_colors.scss
+  |   `--_utility.scss
+  |
+  |--partials/
+  |   |--_base.scss
+  |   |--_buttons.scss
+  |   |--_figures.scss
+  |   |--_grids.scss
+  |   |--_reset.scss
+  |   |--_state.scss
+  |   `--_typography.scss
+  |
+  |--vendor/
+  |
+  `--styles.scss

 // Here's the overall structure to this base styles template: scss/
 |
-|-- modules/              # Common modules
+|-- modules/
 |   |-- _all.scss         # Include to get all modules
 |      |-- _utility.scss  # Module name
 |      |-- _colors.scss   # Etc...